mikebranstein/nativescript-workshop-instructions/src/chapters/chapter5.md

 </Page>
 ```

 Now, add several labels describing Tekmo.
-You may want to use the *Copy* feature ot the right for this one, it's a lot of text to type in manually.
+You may want to use the *Copy* feature to the right for this one, it's a lot of text to type in manually.

 ```xml
 <Label text="About Tekmo" />